 Now, I’ve talked about how the AeroPress is brilliant because it makes such great coffee, but I haven’t talked about why it makes such great coffee.
 What is it that makes this simple device so great?

 - As with all brewing methods, grinding is essential for a great cup.
-Your machine needs to produce an uniform grind, otherwise the coffee particles will be differently extracted, depending on the size.
+Your machine needs to produce a uniform grind, otherwise, the coffee particles will be differently extracted, depending on the size.

 - Firstly, we let the coffee steep, exactly as we would when brewing French press.
 This ensures a complete saturation of the grounds.

 - Then we apply pressure to force soluble solids and oils from grinds into our cup.
 The Aerobie AeroPress is also one of the only filter coffee brewing kits that uses pressure to prepare coffee.
 This added pressure means that the coffee is extracted more successfully and has many of the qualities that you find in espresso coffee.
 It is even possible to get crema, (which gives espresso its distinctive taste).